thegenemyers/DFA-SPEC/DAS-spec.md

 1. There is an integer length field in S-lines.

-2. The L- and C-lines have been replaced by a consolidate E-line type.
+2. The L- and C-lines have been replaced by a consolidated E-line.

 3. The P-line has been enhanced to encode both subgraphs and paths, and can take edge id's that obviate the need for describing the alignment between segments.